New shoes on budget day: Ontario

 For at least one of the budgets he released, Floyd Laughren wore new shoes.

 In 2007, Greg Sorbara wore new shoes when he released Ontario's provincial budget.

 New Brunswick

 In 2002, New Brunswick finance minister Peter Mesheau wore new hiking boots when he delivered his budget.

 In 2009, Greg Byrne bought a new pair of shoes the day before the budget.

 In 2019, Ernie Steeves wore an old pair of shoes.
 In 2020, he chose a pair of sneakers.
 In 2021, he picked out refurbished shoes from a store in Fredericton.
-In 2022, Ernie Steeves wore a pair of muddy work boots the day before the budget was announded.
+In 2022, Steeves wore a pair of muddy work boots the day before the budget was announced.